 USAA vs. Progressive: pricing by credit score

-If you have very poor credit, USAA could be a better option for you.
-On average, USAA offers cheaper prices than Progressive for drivers with credit scores of less than 580.
-Drivers with extraordinary credit — a score of 800 or better — should consider USAA, which typically beats Progressive by $480 per year.
-Check out common insurance costs by credit tier for Progressive and USAA below.
+For those with very poor credit, USAA is a better option than Progressive.
+Typically, USAA offers far more affordable rates for drivers with credit scores lower than 580, coming in at nearly $1,000 cheaper per year.
+Insurance shoppers with exceptional credit — a score of 800 or better — should likewise consider USAA, which typically beats Progressive's average rates by around $500 annually.
+Below you'll find average insurance rates by credit level for both Progressive and USAA below.

 |Very Poor (300-579)||$2,682||$3,602|